 Chief Innovation Officer and the Director of the Belfer Center for Innovation + Social Impact at 92nd Street Y

 Asha Curran is spearheading projects with national and global reach, including #GivingTuesday, Women in Power Fellowships, and the Social Good Summit.
 Asha is an advocate for women’s health and is the recipient of the 2015 Social Capital Hero Award from Social Capital Partners, LLC.

-Q: Around the world, 54 countries now celebrate #GivingTuesday.
+Q: So many countries around the world now celebrate #GivingTuesday.
 What is fueling its global spread?

 A: The simple idea of a day of giving is so powerful and so resonant all around the world, which speaks to the fact that generosity is a universal human value. #GivingTuesday is an adaptable movement that was created to be changed and evolved and used by people and organizations and countries in whatever way is relevant to them.
 It doesn’t have to be a one-size-fits-all movement.
 It can be its own completely unique thing in Tanzania, Bulgaria, Ukraine, Brazil.
 It’s not that people are taking an American day and trying to implement it in these other places.
 In those places, it is inherently a Brazilian giving day or a Tanzanian giving day or British giving day.

 Q: Wow!
 Tell us about what #GivingTuesday looks like in one of those countries.